Triggering a Matillion ETL Job from your Google Home Device

 The Lambda Function will need to be left blank until one has been created.

 In a different tab, navigate to lambda functions and create a new function from scratch.
-This should be initiated from the API Gateway and simply takes the job parameter and puts a message on the SQS Queue in the correct format.
+This should be initiated from the API Gateway and simply takes the job parameter and puts a message target="blank">SQS Queue in the correct format.
 Further details on using a Lambda function to put a message on on SQS Queue is available here.

 The code from this is available to download on the sidebar of this page.